-Last updated by Isabel M
+Last updated by Tommy Ward

-1. Give yourself sufficient time!
+1. Give yourself sufficient time

-2. Gather your intel
+2. Gather your account information

 You will need the following information to port your number out of Ting: